Frequently Asked Questions

 Tickets will be available on individual film pages.
 To view the film pages, you can visit our full films list or view films organized by program.
 Instructions on how to purchase tickets and/or redeem tickets with a pass are available in our How To Guide.

-Students and seniors can purchase individual tickets for regular screenings for $17 ($3 discount) at the box office when it opens for in-person sales.
+Students and seniors can purchase individual tickets for regular screenings in-person only at the Festival Box Office for $18 ($4 discount).
 A photo ID must be presented at the time of purchase.
-The in-person festival box office is located at the AMC River East 21 (322 E Illinois St.) and will be open during the festival, October 14-24th, one hour before the first showtime until the beginning of the last showtime.
+Starting October 12 through October 22, each venue’s Festival box office opens one hour before the start of the first screening, and closes at the start of the last screening.

 All fees are included in ticket prices.